top of page

 • Common property title search

-• Strata plan showing where the unit, carspace (if any) and storage (if any) is located
+• Strata plan showing where the unit, car space (if any), and storage (if any) are located

-• Other documents which affect the strata scheme
+• Other documents that affect the strata scheme

 • Sewer location plan and sewer service diagram showing the location of sewer lines

-• Documents creating easements, right of way, restrictions or covenants.
+• Documents creating easements, rights of way, restrictions, or covenants

 Although not compulsory, it may also be helpful to include the following documents if available: